-Outside air supply - (Necessary for mobile home installation, optional for residential installation.)
-Outside air may be drawn from either underneath the stove or from behind.

-To draw outside air through the floor, leave the 4" knockout or cover plate in place in the rear of the pedestal or leg kit ash box enclosure.
+1. Outside air supply - (Necessary for mobile home installation, optional for residential installation.)
+To draw outside air through the floor, leave the 4" knockout in the rear of the pedestal or leg kit ash box enclosure in place.

-Pedestal Model: Cut or drill a 4" diameter hole in the floor anywhere inside the perimeter of the pedestal.
+Pedestal Model: Cut or drill a 4" diameter or larger hole in the floor anywhere inside the perimeter of the pedestal.
 Cover the hole with a 4" x 4" (100 mm x 100 mm) rodent screen and staple/nail in place.

-Leg Model: Cut or drill a 4" diameter hole directly below the bottom hole of the ash box enclosure.
+Leg Model: Cut or drill a 4" diameter hole directly below the bottom knockout hole of the ash box enclosure.
 Connect enclosure to the floor with a short 4" diameter pipe.
-If you wish to connect the outside air to the rear hole on the ash box, then remove the 4" knockout or cover plate at the rear of the ash box.

-This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #3, Page 7).
+This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #2, Page 7).
 The use of outside combustion air for residential installation requires the unit to be secured to the structure to prevent dislodging of the air duct.
+Outside air may also be ducted from outside through the 4" diameter knockout hole in the rear of the pedestal or leg kit ash box enclosure.
+If this method of supplying combustion air is used in conjunction with the optional blower kit, an outside air adaptor may be required (see Optional Blower section).